concordion/concordion-exception-translator-extension/README.md

 The [demo project](http://github.com/concordion//concordion-exception-translator-extension-demo) demonstrates this extension using Concordion with Selenium WebDriver.

+# Installation
+The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-exception-translator-extension%7C1.1.2%7Cjar).</a>

 # Introduction

 The easiest way to configure is to use the `@Extension` annotation on an instance field of type `ExceptionTranslatorExtension` within the fixture class.